TrudAX/denistrunin-blog/src/draft/performance-audit/index.md

 ## Analyzing database size

 First thing to check is the current AX database size per table.
-You don't need exact size(that takes time to perform), but can get the size using the saved statistics by using sp_space_used(it is almost instant).
-This script provide you size per table.
+You don't need exact size(that takes time to perform), but can get the size using the saved statistics by using sp_space_used(execution time is almost instant).
+This [script](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#database-size) provides you size per table.
 Copy the result to Excel and sort by size.
 Sometimes you see the picture like this

 ![](DataBaseSizeTopTables.png)